vanHeemstraSystems/template-default-repository/WAY_OF_WORKING.md

 ## Goals:

-- Feature branches tied to specific issues with clear naming conventions
+- Feature branches tied to specific issues with clear naming conventions.
-- Commits that follow Conventional Commits format
+- Commits that follow Conventional Commits format.
-- GitHub issues structured with proper taxonomies and clear acceptance criteria
+- GitHub issues structured with proper taxonomies and clear acceptance criteria.
-- PRs that tell a coherent story of what changed and why
+- PRs that tell a coherent story of what changed and why.
-- Zero drift between code changes and their documentation
+- Zero drift between code changes and their documentation.

 > Augment writes better tickets and manages Git better than I ever did.